 Without a doubt, the most hipster of all dog breeds is any dog that is rescued, especially if you reside in a metropolitan hotspot like New York or Los Angeles.
-While raiding the shelters for a homeless puppy in need is considered an admirable venture, a rescue earns more cool points if it comes with an extra tragic story: dogs that survived Hurricane Katrina; senior citizen pups that can barely walk; dogs with missing limbs that are in need of a wheel to get around; and anything with one-eye is considered as hip as they come.
+While raiding the shelters for a homeless puppy in need is considered an admirable venture, a rescue earns more cool points if it comes with an extra tragic story: dogs who survived Hurricane Katrina; senior citizen pups who can barely walk; dogs with missing limbs who are in need of a wheel to get around; and anything with one-eye is considered as hip as they come.
 Hipster dogs proudly strut down the street with their owners just aching for the opportunity to share their stories.
-And sometimes, as comedian Amy Schumer hilariously highlights in her “Doggy Daycare” bit, dog parents try to one up their colleagues with an epic rescue tale.

-This breed once had a totally unwarranted and incorrection bad reputation.
-While it was far from true (pit bulls are actually gentle souls that were traditionally used as babysitters for small children), hipsters appreciate the fact that these dogs come with an air of toughness about them.
-According to Arden Moore, the Pet Health and Safety Coach with Four Legged Life, the fashion-forward love to counter-canine culture by strapping their pits into pink tutus, collars and even toenails.
+This breed once had a totally unwarranted and incorrect bad reputation.
+While it was far from true (pit bulls are actually gentle souls who were traditionally used as babysitters for small children), hipsters appreciate the fact that these dogs come with an air of toughness about them.
+According to Arden Moore, the Pet Health and Safety Coach with Four Legged Life, the fashion-forward love to subvert stereotypical canine culture by strapping their pits into pink tutus, collars and even toenails.
 “When you have power and strength, why declare it out loud?
 Canine hipsters, like this breed, are secure in their stature and exude canine confidence,” she explains.
-While they look good in chains and studs, a true hipster pit isn’t afraid to rock a jeweled collar or anything in a good shade of pastel.
+While they look good in chains and studs, a true hipster pit isn’t afraid to rock a jeweled collar or anything in a nice shade of pastel.

-Extra points for the wired haired, as a hipster always appreciates a strategically un-kept coat.
+Dachshunds get extra points for wirey hair, as a hipster always appreciates a strategically un-kept coat.
 Plus, anything that has a slew of nicknames like “weiner dog,” “sausage,” or “hot dog” is cool in any book.
 These guys are small, but they have a lot of pep in their step.
 They have their own opinions and aren’t afraid to take the lead and let them be known.
 Dachshunds don’t care if they’re the smallest one in the room; they’re always big in their mind.

 According to Brandi Hunter, the director of Public Relations at the American Kennel Club, the French Bulldog ranks at third most-requested dog breed.
-Whether you’re strutting by with a grunting Frenchie on a dog leash or spending an afternoon with the 941 other breed owners that make up the Hollywood Hills French Bulldog Meetup Group, it’s pretty rad to own a member of this breed.
+Whether you’re strutting with a grunting Frenchie on a dog leash or spending an afternoon with the 941 other breed owners who make up the Hollywood Hills French Bulldog Meetup Group, it’s pretty rad to add a member of this breed to your family.

 King Charles Cavalier